-Kirsten Fujitani, Communications Coordinator
+Kirsten Fujitani, Chapter Strategic Communications Manager

-With a love for all things nature, Kirsten joined us in June 2016 from The Nature Conservancy of Hawaiʻi where she was part of the Marine Conservation Fellowship Program.
-While at The Nature Conservancy she focused on communications and outreach initiatives centered around community-based fisheries management and climate change adaptation, and biological monitoring.
-With a Bachelor of Science in Marine Biology, Kirsten studied coral genetics, completed two Kupu Hawaiʻi Youth Conservation Corps programs, and interned at Paepae o Heʻeia, where she found her interest in integrating contemporary science and traditional knowledge.
-Kirsten has a passion for cultivating youth to be the next environmental leaders and empowering people of their place to manage their resources and take local action to increase resiliency in light of climate change.
-A (very) small handmade dry-goods business owner, Kirsten also teaches donation-based yoga classes and enjoys hiking and diving.
-She hopes to one day experience Papahānaumokuākea but must first overcome her fear of birds.
+With a love for all things nature, Kirsten joined us from The Nature Conservancy of Hawaiʻi where she was part of the Marine Conservation Fellowship Program.
+At TNC she focused on communications and outreach initiatives centered around community-based fisheries management and climate change adaptation, and biological monitoring.
+With a Bachelor of Science in Marine Biology, Kirsten studied coral genetics, completed two Kupu Hawaiʻi Youth Conservation Corps programs, and interned at Paepae o Heʻeia.
+Kirsten has a passion for empowering people of their place to manage resources and take local action to increase resiliency in light of climate change.
+A diy-er at heart, Kirsten also teaches donation-based yoga classes and enjoys hiking and diving.
+She hopes to one day experience Papahānaumokuākea but must first overcome her death fear of birds.